 - Ute Londrigan, inspiration behind the name

-At Heimat New York, Ute will continue to create liqueurs just as her grandmother did 100 years ago - local fruits, seasonal bottling, and 100% natural.
+At Heimat New York, Ute will continue to create liqueurs just as her grandmother did 100 years ago - local fruits, seasonal bottling, and entirely all natural.
 So while Germany will always be Ute's "Heimat," she has fallen in love with all that New York has to offer, creating a perfect blend of German tradition and New York fruit.

 Ute dabbled with her liqueurs over the years but it wasn’t until she and her family moved to New York - with the wide variety of fresh fruits at her doorstep, friendly and engaging farmers, and friends who appreciated the taste and authenticity - did the idea really take off.
 After two years of planning, licensing, creating contacts with farmers, and a whole lot of support from her friends and family, Ute opened the doors to Heimat New York in November 2018.